fogfish/fogfish.github.io/_posts/2019-08-10-adhoc-polymorphism-in-typescript.md

 type Cat<T> = Cats[T]
 ```

 We just projects a type T, which is eventually type of all know keys of implicit context, to an required type.
-Unfortunately, it required definition on another dictionary `interface Cats{}` to store all known types.
+Unfortunately, it required definition on another dictionary `interface Cats {}` to store all known types.
 The final definition of type `Cat<T>` is

 ```typescript
 interface Cats {}